pingidentity-developers-experience/ping-oidc-client-sdk/README.md

   // scope: 'openid profile revokescope',
   // state: 'xyz',
   // logLevel: 'debug',
-  // storageType: 'worker'  // defaults to 'local'.
+  // storageType: 'worker',  // defaults to 'local'.
 Also falls back to 'local' for backwards compatibility when choosing 'worker' and the Worker object is not present.
+  // customParams: { param1: 'value1', param2: 'value2' } // will append custom parameters to the authorization url.
+Expects an object with string key/values.
 };

 // Initialize the library using an authentication server's well-known endpoint.
 Note this takes in the base url of the auth server, not the well-known endpoint itself. '/.well-known/openid-configuration' will be appended to the url by the SDK.